sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/data-import-categories/merchandising-setup/product-merchandising/file-details-product-label.csv.md

 | **name.{ANY_LOCALE_NAME}** **<br>Example value: *name.en_US* | No | String |N/A | Name of the label, in the available locale (US for our example). |
 | **product_abstract_skus** | No | String |N/A* | List of comma-separated product abstract SKUs.  |
 *N/A: Not applicable.
 **ANY_LOCALE_NAME: Locale date is dynamic in data importers.
-It means that ANY_LOCALE_NAME postifx can be changed, removed, and any number of columns with different locales can be added to the .csv files.
+It means that ANY_LOCALE_NAME postifx can be changed, removed, and any number of columns with different locales can be added to the CSV files.

 ## Dependencies